ejgallego/rocq-lsp/etc/doc/PROTOCOL.md

 - v0.2.5:
   + `petanque/get_state_at_pos` will not error if there is no node at point
   + new method `petanque/run_at_pos`
+  + new option `compact` in goal requests (both LSP and petanque) to display "non-compacted" contexts.
 - v0.2.4:
   + behavior of `messages`, `error`, and `range` can now be controlled by the `messages_follow_goal` global setting